Deraen/generator-super/README.md

 3. Write additional cookbook
   1. How to configure Karma to use IEVMS for IE testing?
   2. And other useful Grunt stuff
+4. Heroku/Dokku deployment
+  1. Use buildpack which runs bower+grunt in addition to npm